TheManhwaProject/manhco_backend/README.md

 - Full-text search using PostgreSQL `to_tsvector` with English language processing
 - Relevance ranking with `ts_rank` scoring
 - Genre filtering and status-based searches
-- External search fallback to MangaDx when local results are insufficient
+- External search fallback to MangaDex when local results are insufficient

 #### 🔄 **Background Synchronization**
 - Automated sync every 15 minutes (configurable)